TirtharajBarma/voting-system-cpp/Voting system/README.md

 If you'd like to contribute to this project, feel free to fork the repository and submit pull requests.

 ## License
 This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code.
+Feel free to use, modify, and distribute the code...